Brightspace/bmx/README.md

 ### Static AWS credentials in a profile

+AWS named profiles allow credentials to be stored and referenced easily.
 To set up AWS credentials in a profile, run

 ```Powershell
 bmx write --account <aws_account_name> --role <aws_role_name> --profile <aws_profile>